ericjwdchen/ericjwdchen.github.io/about.md

 Math equations are created using [MathJax][mj].

 The site's favicon is an homage to the brown [Zune 30][Zune 30], Microsoft's deeply flawed yet iconic iPod competitor, and my favorite electronic device.
-Mine was white, but the brown makes for a unique logo.
+Mine was white, but brown makes a better logo.

 [jekyll]: http://jekyllrb.com/
 [poole]: http://getpoole.com/